September 20, 2021

 Using VXLAN and network virtualization helps optimize the size of the MAC address table for ToR switches.
 This is because MAC addresses used by VMs and related L2 traffic are transferred via L2 overlay network by using VXLAN.
 They do not overload the MAC tables of physical switches.
 MAC address tables of physical switches do not exceed the maximum available table capacity of the switches.

-This blog post covered the network topology types used in data centers by managed service providers (MSPs).
 Traditionally, networks in data centers were built by using the classic three-tier access-aggregation-core topology.
 Given evolving modern client-server and distributed applications, microservices, and other software that are sources of east-west traffic inside MSP networks, the leaf-spine network topology, based on the Clos network concept, is preferred in modern data centers and is one of the more common network topologies.
 The leaf-spine network topology is the best network topology for large data centers because this topology is highly reliable and scalable.
 Before installing a network in a data center, make the calculations, and estimate the generated traffic and workloads.
 Account for service traffic such as backup and replication traffic in the network.